 ATP also highlights market risks associated with the investment portfolio and the hedging portfolio by making individual stresses for a number of market risk factors.
 The individual stresses are based on ATP's risk modelling.
 A selection of the individual stresses are shown in Chart D.5 which shows ATP's loss before tax as a result of the individual stresses.

-The chart shows that ATP's exposure against the equity factor is high as the equity stress of 25 per cent implies a loss of DKK 70.2 bn before tax, equal to 59.4 after tax.
+The chart shows that ATP has the highest exposure in the individual stress against the equity factor where a stress of 25 per cent implies a loss of DKK 72.9 bn, equal to 61.7 after tax.
 The equity stress reflects both loss on equity and on other investments such as credit, property and infrastructure, that contain equity exposure in ATP's risk modelling.
-The chart also shows that if the fixed-rate policy is abandoned and the rate of the euro falls by 20 per cent, ATP may incur a loss of DKK 52.6 bn before tax as a result of a decrease in the value of ATP's euro-denominated assets.
+According to the individual stresses, ATP will in isolation incur a loss of 52.2 before tax in an interest rate stress of 1 percentage points.
+The chart also shows that if the fixedrate policy is abandoned and the rate of the euro falls by 20 per cent, ATP may incur a loss of DKK 47.1 bn before tax as a result of a decrease in the value of ATP's euro-denominated assets.
 The exchange rate movement of 20 per cent corresponds to the decrease in the rate of Swiss franc (CHF) relative to euro (EUR).
 This occurred at the beginning of 2015 as a result of the Swiss Central Bank's removal of the fixed exchange rate against the euro.
 Exchange rate risk vis-a-vis euro is considered to be a significant risk for ATP.
-However, ATP considers it unlikely that the fixed exchange rate policy is abandoned and this stress is therefore considered to be $\,\alpha$ very rare event.
-According to the individual stresses, ATP would in isolation lose approximately DKK 54 bn. before tax at an interest stress of 1 percentage point.
+However, ATP considers it unlikely that the fixed exchange rate policy is abandoned and this stress is therefore considered to be a very rare event.
 The other market stresses in Chart D.5 lead to significantly lower losses.